Pedxo/Pedxo-frontend/README.md

 #Pedxo

-Pedxo hires and manages developers on behalf of international clients.
+Pedxo hires and manages remote developers on behalf of international clients.